Why now is a good time to consider solar

 - If you have received no comments from your Mutual within 45 days after you submitted your plans, then the plans are considered approved by the Mutual.
 If you receive comments, they must be reasonable.
 Currently, MOD will automatically approve any plans approved by a Mutual.
 The city’s review will be the same as for any other architectural change.

 - Once approved, your installer will schedule your installation.
-The installation, once started, is usually completed within a week.
+An installation, once started, usually requires a week to complete.

-What Rossmoor Mutual Boards can and cannot do about solar
+What Rossmoor Mutual Boards can and cannot do about residential solar

 - Mutuals may not refuse to accept/consider a solar application simply because they don’t have a policy in place.
-The law says that “the application for approval…shall not be willfully avoided or delayed.”
+The law states “the application for approval…shall not be willfully avoided or delayed.”

 - If an application is not denied in 45 days, it will be deemed approved, except that if the Mutual board needs more information from the applicant, but it has to be reasonable.